RasheedLewis/VibeCraft/docs/advanced_features_planning/Temp_Gentle_Testing_Guide.md

 **What to do:**

 - After selecting a character (template or custom), click "Generate Clips" button
+- OR if you didn't select a character, you'll see a confirmation dialog asking if you want to proceed without a character image
+- If you confirm without a character, the character selection UI will be hidden
 - Wait (this takes several minutes)

 **What should happen:**

-- You see a loading indicator
+- You see a loading indicator showing "Generating clip X of 8..."
+- Individual clip statuses update in real-time (showing "Generating…" for active clips, "Awaiting generation" for queued clips)
-- After several minutes, clips are generated
+- After several minutes, all clips are generated
-- You see 6 video clips appear
+- You see 8 video clips appear (for short-form videos)
 - Character consistency is applied (same character appears in all clips if template/custom image was selected)

 **If it doesn't work:** This step takes the longest.
 Wait at least 5-10 minutes.
 Check backend terminal for progress.
+The UI should show real-time progress for each clip.

 ---